-A great question by a Webmaster asked to Matt Cutts from Google this week, “does using stock photos on your pages have a negative effect on rankings?”
+A great question by a Webmaster asked to Matt Cutts from Google, “does using stock photos on your pages have a negative effect on rankings?”

 Interestingly, Matt states that using stock images has no affect on your Google ranking.